-World Game Expo (WGE) normally happens in Dubai, but for different reasons the organizer (Index Holdings) went with the choice of having this in Abu Dhabi this time around, it was a nice change though, this allowed more established entities like Ubisoft Abu Dhabi, Twofour54 and couple more to come to the event and stay close.
+World Game Expo (WGE) normally happens in Dubai.
+However, for different reasons the organizer (Index Holdings) went with the choice of having this in Abu Dhabi this time around.
+It was a nice change though, this allowed more established entities.
+For example, like Ubisoft Abu Dhabi, Twofour54 and couple more to come to the event and stay close.

 Abu Dhabi National Exhibition Centre (ADNEC)

-The event was held across two days at the Abu Dhabi National Exhibition Centre (ADNEC), these two days were really sufficient to meet most of the people there, and take it from me when I say that there were a lot of really cool people to meet and network with out there!
-The event was small and cosy which made it warm and easy to conquer.
+The event was held across two days at the Abu Dhabi National Exhibition Centre (ADNEC).
+These two days were really sufficient to meet most of the people there.
+Take it from me when I say that there were a lot of really cool people to meet and network with there!
+The event was small and cozy which made it warm and easy to conquer.

 The event hall was split into multiple main interest areas: